 But should your baby be born on this particular eclipse, any negativity about the eclipse may be, uh, eclipsed by the great fortune of being born on the winter solstice.

 Here’s what goddessgift.com has to say on the subject:

 “Throughout the world gods and goddesses of light were being born during the Winter Solstice.
 The Egyptian goddess Isis delivered Horus whose symbol was the winged Sun.
 Mithras, the Unconquered Sun of Persia, was born during the solstice, as was Amaterasu, the Japanese Goddess of the Sun.
 Rhea gave birth to Saturn (son of the Father of Time), Hera conceives Hephaestus, and Quetzalcoatl and Lucina (“Little Light”) also celebrate birthdays at this time.
 Lucia, saint or Goddess of Light, is honored from Italy to Sweden, crowned with candles to carry us through the darkness.
 The birth of Sarasvati, the Hindu goddess of knowledge and the Queen of Heaven, is also celebrated during Yule-tide.”

-Just make sure you lie flat in bed from 2 to 5 AM (EST) without moving or touching your belly, get that colander onto your birth plan and your baby should be just fine.
+So to be “safe” just make sure you lie flat in bed from 2 to 5 AM (EST) without moving and/or touching your belly.
+Your baby should be just fine.